Lucretia/hack-howto/README.md

 With this set up I was able to use iMessage, FaceTime and download Xcode from the App Store.

+### The awful keyboard shortcuts!!!

+The only thing now is to work out how to reconfigure the keyboard shortcuts so they don't mess with my muscle memory to much.
+I use Linux most of the time, I want to be able to use Home/End keys as they were designed for, I want to be able to move the cursor left and right a word at a time with Control!
+It's not too much to ask.

 ## Screenshots

 ![Catalina Desktop](./screenshots/catalina/catalina-desktop.png)